EsGeh/structuredData/README.md

 The goals/benefits are:

+- a generic GUI to inspect and manipulate stateful objects
 - record all "events" happening at runtime
 - stateful objs can track other objects state
 - the state of an object can be saved/loaded to/from RAM/disk